stelzch/zotero.koplugin/DEVELOPER.md

 # Known issues:

-- [] 'All items' or search results don't open when clicked (inherited from devStelzch)
+- [x] 'All items' or search results don't open when clicked (inherited from devStelzch)

+	Fixed 29/10/24

-- [] Search returns deleted items (inherited from devStelzch)
+- [x] Search returns deleted items (inherited from devStelzch)

+	Fixed 29/10/24

 - [] Offline collection functionality is currently disabled
 	- Plan: use 'sync' column in collections table